peerajak/ReinforcementNavigation/README.md

 >python -m jupyter notebook Navigation.ipynb
 The ipython file should be automatically shown on your web browser.

-4. Understand the problem, state space, action space.
-#TODO
-5. Save your model
+4. Save your model
-#TODO
+>agent.save_model(< your file Path here >)
+Check the saved file at your file path.

-6. Initiate new empty model and reload the saved model
+5. Initiate new empty model and reload the saved model
-#TODO
-7. Environment solved
-#TODO
-- explain the performance different between random and trained agent
+>agent2 = Agent(brain.vector_observation_space_size, brain.vector_action_space_size, seed=0)
+>agent2.load_model(< your file Path here >)

+6. Environment solved.
+This is shown in the last two cells at the end of the Navigation.ipynb, where random agent are test against the trained agent.
+Clearly, the train agents, with avg score of ~14, triumps over random agent.

 ### Understanding the Algorithm
-Please read Report.pdf.
+Please read Report.pdf to understand the implementation of deep Q network and their parameters.